thanush0/Echo-Of-The-Last-System/README.md

 ---

-**"You are Unknown because you refused to be Known."** — The Oracle
+**"You are Unknown because you refused to be Known."** — The Oracle.